Addressing Illegal Fishing and Labor Abuses

 Millions of tons of fish are stolen from the ocean each year.
 Illegal, unreported, and unregulated (IUU) fishing imposes huge economic losses on coastal and fishing nations – estimated in the tens of billions of dollars.
 It is an even greater threat to food security – nearly one billion people rely on fish as their main source of protein.
 In many of the countries that are most dependent, one fish in three is stolen.
 IUU fishing defeats governments’ efforts to manage their resources and undercuts the millions of fishers who are playing by the rules.

 Fishing vessels engaged in IUU fishing often engage in labor abuses including, exploitation, forced labor, debt bondage, human trafficking, and modern slavery.
 Crews can be trapped at sea for months or years at a time, working in grueling conditions and sometimes facing wanton brutality.
 Wages are withheld or simply never paid.
-While there are not reliable global statistics on the extent of labor abuse in the seafood sector, civil society organizations, researchers and investigative journalists are increasingly demonstrating that abuse is more widespread than previously thought.
+The International Labor Organization (ILO) estimates that 128,000 fishers are trapped in forced labor aboard fishing vessels worldwide, often far from shore.
+Isolation at sea and the risk of repercussions can make it uniquely challenging for workers to report concerns, so the ILO indicates that this figure likely significantly understates the full extent of the labor abuses in the seafood sector.

 IUU fishing and labor abuses therefore exist at the intersection of an environmental emergency and a human rights crisis.
 Addressing these issues requires interdisciplinary, novel, and collaborative policy solutions that engage a multitude of stakeholders – governments, companies, conservation groups, communities, and workers - in mobilizing action to combat these abuses.
 Here’s what we’re doing: